Perform RampID Identity Resolution in Databricks

 "email": "<email_col>"

-}'For example, if your columns are FIRST, LAST, ADDR, ADDR2, CITY, ST, ZIP, PHONE_NUM, EMAIL_ADDR, run the following SQL:
+}'For example, if your columns are FIRST, LAST, ADDR, ADDR2, CITY, ST, ZIP, PHONE_NUM, EMAIL_ADDR, and HASHED_EMAIL, run the following SQL:

 '{